ArtifexSoftware/MuPDF.NET/docs/api/story-class.rst

       Calculate that part of the story's content, that will fit in the provided rectangle.
 The method maintains a pointer which part of the story's content has already been written and upon the next invocation resumes from that pointer's position.

-      :arg rect_like where: layout the current part of the content to fit into this rectangle.
+      :arg Rect where: layout the current part of the content to fit into this rectangle.
 This must be a sub-rectangle of the page's :ref:`MediaBox<Glossary_MediaBox>`.

-      :rtype: tuple[bool, rect_like]
+      :rtype: Tuple(bool, Rect)
       :returns: a bool (int) `more` and a rectangle `filled`.
 If `more == 0`, all content of the story has been written, otherwise more is waiting to be written to subsequent rectangles / pages.
 Rectangle `filled` is the part of `where` that has actually been filled.

-   .. method:: Draw(MuPDFDeviceWrapper dev, Matrix matrix=null)
+   .. method:: Draw(DeviceWrapper dev, Matrix matrix: null)

       Write the content part prepared by :meth:`Story.Place` to the page.

       :arg dev: the :ref:`Device` created by `dev = writer.BeginPage(Rect mediabox)`.
 The device knows how to call all MuPDF functions needed to write the content.
-      :arg matrix_like matrix: a matrix for transforming content when writing to the page.
+      :arg Matrix matrix: a matrix for transforming content when writing to the page.
 An example may be writing rotated text.
 The default means no transformation (i.e. the :ref:`Identity` matrix).

-   .. method:: ElementPositions(Action<Position> function, Position arg=null)
+   .. method:: ElementPositions(Action<Position> function, Position arg: null)

       Let the Story provide positioning information about certain HTML elements once their place on the current page has been computed - i.e. invoke this method **directly after** :meth:`Story.Place`.

       `Story` will pass position information to `function`.
 This information can for example be used to generate a Table of Contents.

       :arg callable function: a function accepting an :class:`ElementPosition` object.
 It will be invoked by the Story object to process positioning information.
 The function **must** be a callable accepting exactly one argument.
-      :arg dict args: an optional dictionary with any **additional** information that should be added to the :class:`ElementPosition` instance passed to `function`.
+      :arg Position args: an optional dictionary with any **additional** information that should be added to the :class:`ElementPosition` instance passed to `function`.
         Like for example the current output page number.
         Every key in this dictionary must be a string that conforms to the rules for a valid dictionary identifier.